 For example, the 2025 government shutdown likely reduced US economic activity in the fourth quarter of 2025, though most estimates indicate that growth in gross domestic product (GDP) stayed positive despite the temporary drag.

-How could a shutdown affect government services?
+How can a shutdown affect government services?

 If you already have an investment strategy built around your goals, financial situation, time horizon, and risk tolerance, you likely don't need to make any changes in response to headlines.
 If you don't, learn more about how we can work together to help you create one.